IDAES/examples/README-developer.md

 ### Directories
 The examples are divided into a few top-level directories.

-These directories are used to separate different purposes for the contained files:
+* `notebooks`: All the Jupyter notebooks and supporting data
   * `docs`: Examples and tutorials that will be tested and also published in the online documentation.
-* `internal`: Examples and tutorials that will not be published in the online documentation.
-  This directory has two
-  subdirectories:
   * `active`: Not published but tested against new PRs
   * `archive`: Not published and *not* tested against new PRs
   * `_dev`: Notebooks for developers only.
-Currently, a set of noteboooks demonstrating cell tags (see top-level `README.md` for details).
+  Currently, a set of noteboooks demonstrating cell tags (see top-level
+    `README.md` for details).
+* `mod`: Supporting Python modules (as a Python package).
+  It is usually best to match the name of the Python subpackage with its notebook directory.

 ### Where to put a new notebook

 Use the following to decide where to put any new Jupyter notebook:

 1. Will it be included in the online docs?
-**Yes**: Put under `docs`
+**Yes**: Put under `notebooks/docs`
 **No**: Go to 2
 2. Will it be actively maintained to handle any changes in IDAES core?
-**Yes**: Put under `internal/active`
+**Yes**: Put under `notebooks/active`
-**No**: Put under `internal/archive`
+**No**: Put under `notebooks/archive`

 All these directories have their own subdirectories for grouping similar notebooks.
 Place the new notebook in an appropriate subdirectory.

+Data files and images should go in the same directory as the notebook.
+Python modules should go under an appropriate subpackage under `mod`.

 ## Running tests